-Antiretroviral Drug Pharmacokinetics in Pregnancy Concerns in Pregnancy Rationale for Recommended Use in Pregnancy Alternate agent ts Indinavir Study underway to evaluate pharmacokinetics of indinavir 800 mg with ritonavir 100 mg, given twice daily.
+Antiretroviral Drug Pharmacokinetics in Pregnancy Concerns in Pregnancy Rationale for Recommended Use in Pregnancy Alternate agents Indinavir Two studies including 18 women receiving indinavir 800 mg three times daily showed markedly lower levels during pregnancy compared to postpartum, although suppression of HIV RNA was seen [240, 241].
 Theoretical concern re: increased indirect bilirubin levels, which may exacerbate physiologic hyperbilirubinemia in the neonate, but minimal placental passage.
-Two studies including six women receiving indinavir 800 mg three times daily showed markedly lower levels during pregnancy compared to postpartum, although suppression of HIV RNA was seen [242, 243].
-Alternate PI to consider if unable to use nelfinavir or saquinavir-SGC/ritonavir.
-May need to give indinavir as ritonavir-boosted regimen to achieve adequate levels during pregnancy.
+Use of unboosted indinavir during pregnancy is not recommended.
+Alternate PI to consider if unable to use nelfinavir or saquinavir-SGC/ritonavir, but would need to give indinavir as ritonavir-boosted regimen.
+Optimal dosing for the combination of indinavir/ritonavir in pregnancy is unknown.
 Lopinavir/ ritonavir Phase I/II safety and pharmacokinetic study in progress using twice daily lopinavir 400 mg and ritonavir 100 mg.
 Limited experience in human pregnancy.
 Preliminary studies suggest increased dose may be required during pregnancy, though specific dosing recommendations not established.
 If used during pregnancy, monitor response to therapy closely.
 If expected virologic result is not observed, consult with a specialist with expertise in HIV in pregnancy.
-Ritonavir Phase I/II study in pregnancy showed lower levels during pregnancy compared to postpartum [244].
+Ritonavir Phase I/II study in pregnancy showed lower levels during pregnancy compared to postpartum [242].
 Minimal experience in human pregnancy.
 Given low levels in pregnant women when used alone, recommended for use in combination with second PI as low-dose ritonavir "boost" to increase levels of second PI.
-Insufficient dat a to recommend use Amprenavir No studies in human pregnancy.
+Insufficient data to recommend use Amprenavir No studies in human pregnancy.
 Oral solution contraindicated in pregnant women because of high levels of propylene glycol, which may not be adequately metabolized during pregnancy.
 Safety and pharmacokinetics in pregnancy data are insufficient to recommend use of capsules during pregnancy.
 Fosamprenavir No studies in human pregnancy.
 No experience in human pregnancy.
 Safety and pharmacokinetics in pregnancy data are insufficient to recommend use during pregnancy.
 Atazanavir No studies in human pregnancy.
 Theoretical concern re: increased indirect bilirubin levels, which may exacerbate physiologic hyperbilirubinemia in the neonate, although transplacental passage of other PIs has been low.
 Safety and pharmacokinetics in pregnancy data are insufficient to recommend use during pregnancy.
-Fusion inhibitors Insufficient dat a to recommend use Enfuvirtide No studies in human pregnancy.
+Tipranavir No studies in human pregnancy.
+No experience in human pregnancy.
+Safety and pharmacokinetics in pregnancy data are insufficient to recommend use during pregnancy.
+Fusion inhibitors to recommend was Enfuvirtide No studies in human pregnancy.
 No experience in human pregnancy.
 Safety and pharmacokinetics in pregnancy data are insufficient to recommend use during pregnancy.